-Every jar is already clean and dry at the canning season.
+Every jar is already clean and dry during the canning season.

-Every jar has already a clean lid and rim, no need for a last-minute purchase.
+Every jar has already a clean lid, no need for a last-minute purchase.

 We hope this helps you to be better prepared for the canning season.
 Maybe you even have time to try one or two of our favorite canning recipes.